 The application window for these grants opens January 15 and closes May 15 each year.

 The Grants-in-Aid program promotes research in the geosciences.
+The GIA program is a joint program of the AAPG Foundation and the AAPG.
 Grants are made to provide financial assistance to graduate students (currently enrolled in Masters or Ph.D. programs) whose thesis research has application to the search for and development of petroleum and energy-mineral resources and/or to related environmental geology issues.

 In 2014, the AAPG Foundation awarded $207,750 in graduate funds to 91 students across the world thanks to the Grants-in-Aid program.
 The program includes special grants named, memorials and institutions that have made substantial contributions to the Foundation, petroleum and energy-mineral sciences, teaching, or research.
 AAPG membership is not required.